 We do not presume that this is a complete database, but we do believe that this is the most comprehensive record of its kind.
-We regularly find changes that were missed or unreported at the time of the change, which therefore are added as backdated entries.
+We regularly find changes that were missed or unreported at the time, which then are added as backdated entries.

-The data that informs the August 2021 report can be accessed here.
+The data that informs the February 2022 report can be accessed here.